Oligodendroglioma

 What is an oligodendroglioma?

-An oligodendroglioma is a primary brain tumour that is a type of glioma, meaning that develops from the glial cells in the brain.
-They’re the third most-common glioma, accounting for around 3% of all primary brain tumours and 5-18% of gliomas.
+An oligodendroglioma is a rare type of primary brain tumour that develops from glial cells in the brain.
+This type of tumour is part of a group of brain tumours called gliomas.

 The majority of oligodendrogliomas occur in the frontal lobe.
 The second most common site affected is the temporal lobe, followed by the parietal lobe.